PaddlePaddle/community/communication/README.md

 ### Issues & Troubleshooting

-For questions about installing, running, or troubleshooting PaddlePaddle, start with the [troubleshooting guide]().
-If that doesn't solve your problem, file an issue.
+For questions about installing, running, or troubleshooting PaddlePaddle, please file an issue.

 ### Conferences, Meetups, Summits, and Face to Face Meetings